 During this COVID-19 pandemic, our highest priorities are the safety of our clients and caregivers, our continued ability to provide core and essential services to those in our care, and our support of our employees.
 Our leadership teams, including executives, directors, human resources, and risk management staff, as well as our external partners, continue to meet regularly to determine a course of action that ensures the health and safety of our clients, our caregivers, and our employees.

 We were very quick in our move into remote work—doing our best to ensure our employees had the tools they needed to provide essential care as safely as possible during the early days of the virus’ spread into Virginia.
-We will move much more slowly as we transition to work after the stay-at-home order.
-We will be watching how the data changes as businesses and schools begin to re-open under the new guidelines.
-We are developing a phased approach to our transition back and will prioritize the safety of our employees, caregivers, and clients.
+We are implementing a phased approach to our transition back, prioritizing the safety of our employees, caregivers, and clients.

 To read stories about how we are Adapting at DePaul, click here.

 Monitoring: DePaul is monitoring the ever-changing situation.
 We are utilizing reliable sources of information from the World Health Organization (WHO), the Center for Disease Control (CDC), and the Virginia Department of Health (VDH).
 We are in close contact with our regulatory and licensing bodies.